 It’s important to make sure that you have clear intent in your emails.
 What's the goal?
 Do you want your customers to buy a certain product, or subscribe to regular updates, or simply follow a link to learn more about your company?
 No matter what your call to action may be, you need to make it clear to the recipient and ensure that your email consistently promotes it.

 Lastly, it could be that the design of your emails is letting you down.
 Remember, you can judge a book by its cover.
-Even with flawless spelling and a strong focus, if you’re emails are visually unappealing, or they don’t reflect the aims of your brand or campaign, your customers are going to close it as quick as they can to spare their eyes.
+Even with flawless spelling and a strong focus, if your emails are visually unappealing, or they don’t reflect the aims of your brand or campaign, your customers are going to close it as quickly as they can to spare their eyes.
 You should also consider how the design translates across devices.
 Over 60% of emails opened are done so on a mobile phone.
 If your emails don’t look just as good on a phone as they do on a monitor, there’s a much higher chance that they’re going to fail.

 Now that you’ve made sure there aren’t any glaring errors in your emails, you should make sure that they’re going to the right people.
 If your recipients feel that they have no use for the emails that you’re sending them, they’re either going to outright ignore them or unsubscribe entirely.
 Segmenting your emails to reach out to specific groups can help you better focus your content.
-You can categorise your recipients by such things as location, age, gender, purchase history, or product interests.
+You can categorize your recipients by such things as location, age, gender, purchase history, or product interests.
 Basically anything that you have information on.

 Segmentation has been proven to be an effective tactic in email marketing.
 Mailchimp has shown that segmented email campaigns have double the click rate of unsegmented campaigns, alongside a 15% increase in open rates and a 10% decrease in unsubscribes.